dqops/dqo/docs/dqo-concepts/user-interface-overview/user-interface-overview.md

 Clicking on the tree vertical dots at the end of each element in the tree view in the **Profiling**, **Monitoring Checks** and **Partition Checks** sections opens a menu that allows to run the following functions:

-- Run all enabled checks on connection, schema, table or column
+- Run all activated checks on connection, schema, table or column
 - Collect statistics
 - Import metadata
 - Add schema, table or column